YHallouard/PlateRecognition/README.md

     - OCR

 # Build and Test
 You can import a class of bboxes finder and a class of OCR.
-The following quotations aren't running.
+> :warning: **The following quotations aren't running**:
 You can find in the models folder a lot of script about how to train, predict, extract and preprocess data.

 ```Python